xenloops/securityKB/owasp_top_10/main.md

 ## Identification and Authentication Failures (2021: A07)

-When the system can’t reliably check who someone is, or allows bad authentication flows.
-Weak passwords, lack of MFA, sessions not invalidated—all those nasty bits.
-If attackers can pretend to be someone else, rest assured they will.
+The system doesn’t reliably check who someone is, or allows bad authentication flows.
+Weak passwords, lack of MFA, sessions not invalidated, etc. If attackers can pretend to be someone else, they _will_.

-Software and Data Integrity Failures (2021: A08)
+## Software and Data Integrity Failures (2021: A08)

 Assuming that updates, data, or external resources are safe without verifying.
 Includes insecure deserialization, untrusted CI/CD pipelines, or software supply chain attacks.
-If someone can tamper under the hood, your safety checks go out the window.
+If someone can tamper under the hood, safety checks are useless.

-Security Logging and Monitoring Failures (2021: A09)
+## Security Logging and Monitoring Failures (2021: A09)

 No decent logging?
 No alerting?
 No monitoring?
-That means breaches happen in the dark, and you’re utterly unprepared.
-Detecting, investigating, and responding to attacks depends on this stuff—but many apps treat it as afterthought.
+That means breaches happen in the dark, leaving everyone unprepared.
+Detecting, investigating, and responding to attacks depends on this, but many apps treat it as afterthought.

-Server-Side Request Forgery (SSRF) (2021: A10)
+## Server-Side Request Forgery (SSRF) (2021: A10)

-Your server is tricked into making unintended requests (e.g. internal network, cloud metadata endpoints).
+The server is tricked into making unintended requests (e.g. internal network, cloud metadata endpoints).
 Attackers use SSRF to breach internal systems not directly exposed to the outside.
-It’s sneaky, dangerous, and often overlooked until it's too late.